Skip to content

 • Tip: Oolong teas can be re-steeped several times — each infusion reveals new flavor layers.

-Black Tea (like Earl Grey Lavender or Classic Chai)
+🍂 Black Tea (Earl Grey Lavender, Classic Chai)

 • Temperature: 200–212°F (93–100°C)